OpenClassrooms-Student-Center/Software-Architect-P12/Artefacts/Building Blocks/README.md

 **Architecture Building Blocks:** objects, data or schemas used to build website solutions.

-**Solution Building Blocs:** minimal functions or procedures used to build website solutions.
+**Solution Building Blocks:** minimal functions, procedures or tools used to build website solutions.